Push 1 & 2: Aftertouch

 The Aftertouch Threshold determines at which point Push will actually send Aftertouch data to Live.
 A value of zero means that Aftertouch is generated all the time (with this setting, Push behaves exactly as it did in Live versions prior to 9.2).

-A setting of 127 implies that no Aftertouch will be generated at all.
+A setting of 127 means that no Aftertouch will be generated at all.

 The actual range of MIDI values sent to Live will be scaled up to match the standard MIDI resolution: for example, a setting of 80 means that the 47 available values (127-80) will be scaled up to send Aftertouch values from zero to 127.